 Add about 1 cup of water to the bowl.

-Use cookie cutters to create shapes from the dough.
+Use cookie cutters to create shapes in the dough.
 You may also use a sharp knife to cut out your own shapes.

 Punch a hole near the edge of each ornament using a straw.
 Make sure the hole is large enough that you'll be able to string a piece of cord or twine through it to create a hanger.